Kerimäki Church

 The Kerimäki Church (Kerimäen kirkko, Kerimäki kyrka) in Kerimäki, Finland, is the largest wooden church in the world.
-However, St. George's Cathedral, Georgetown located in Guyana is taller, at 43.5 metres (143 ft).
-The Almaty Cathedral, at 56 meters, is even taller.
+However, it is not the tallest; Săpânța-Peri Monastery church in Romania, at 78 m, Ascension Cathedral in Kazakhstan, at 56 m meters, and St. George's Cathedral in Guyana, at 43.5 m, are taller.

 History

 Designed by Anders Fredrik Granstedt (fi) and built between 1844 and 1847, the church has a length of 45 m, a width of 42 m, a height of 37 m and a seating capacity of more than 3,000.
 Altogether, there can be 5,000 people at a time in the church.

 It has been rumoured that the size of the church was the result of a miscalculation when it was built (supposedly the architect was working in centimetres, which the builder misunderstood to be inches, which are 2.54 times larger).
 Further studies, however, have shown that the church was actually intended to be as big as it is, so it could easily accommodate a half of the area's population at the same time.